U.S. Accreditation and Federal and State Law and Regulation

 Links to Databases, Directories and Documents on Higher Education Accreditation and Federal and State Law and Regulation Governing Accreditation in the United States

-- The Council for Higher Education Accreditation (CHEA) Database of Institutions and Programs Accredited by Recognized U.S. Accrediting Organizations: The most comprehensive information resource on accredited higher education institutions and programs, listing more than 7,800 degree-granting and non-degree-granting institutions and more than 20,000 programs.
+- The Council for Higher Education Accreditation (CHEA) Database of Institutions and Programs Accredited by Recognized U.S. Accrediting Organizations: The most comprehensive information resource on accredited higher education institutions and programs, listing over 8,200 degree-granting and non-degree-granting institutions and over 44,000 programs.

 - Directory of CHEA-Recognized Accrediting Organizations (2017-2018): An online directory of the institutional and programmatic accrediting organizations recognized by CHEA in 2015-2016.